 Six/Griffin Jones/Lt.
 Kal Varrick He is a sincere, loyal, caring person.
 In the season 1 finale, Six is revealed to be an idealistic Galactic Authority officer working undercover to capture the crew, but later he helps them escape prison and reluctantly joins them.

-Up until the last episode of its final season the show’s events took place in an all human universe and just when the show introduced some genuinely alien aliens from another dimension it was canceled leaving us to wonder what would have happened next.
+Up until the last episode of its final season the events depicted in Dark Matter’s narrative took place in an all human universe Just as the show introduced some genuinely alien aliens from another dimension it got canceled leaving us to wonder what would have happened next.
 Dark Matter was, for the most part, a consistently enjoyable, entertaining and often exciting series that was never boring, almost always a lot of fun, and for a while there, was my favorite science fiction series on TV.